NOTE: Individual Suzuki lessons and group classes will be conducted in-person per Hochstein’s safety plan.

-Our Suzuki program begins at age 3 years, and is based in the belief that young children learn to play music in much the same way they learn their native language—through listening, repetition, support, and parent involvement.
+Our Suzuki program begins at age 3 years, and is based on the philosophy of Dr. Shinichi Suzuki: that all children are born with a high potential for learning, and given the opportunity and a structured, encouraging environment, any child can learn to play an instrument.
+Students in the Suzuki program learn to make music using the “mother-tongue” approach, the same way they learn to speak—by listening and imitating.
 The initial process of learning to play by ear develops muscle memory and also provides the student with a robust foundation for note reading.
-This comprehensive program of study is based on the philosophy of Dr. Shinichi Suzuki.

 The Suzuki Program at Hochstein offers much more than an individual music lesson.
-Lessons are supplemented by weekly 50-minute group classes (see link in sidebar for group class schedule).
+Lessons are supplemented by weekly 50-minute group classes which is included in the tuition. (see here group class schedule).
 It offers children a chance to develop other important aspects of their lives, including self-discipline, memory, focus, self-esteem, and confidence.
 Hochstein’s Suzuki Program also provides many opportunities for public performance.

 Our Suzuki program continues into the tween years with group classes complementing individual lessons.
 Note-reading and musical skills continue to be developed during these years, and class levels continue through Suzuki Book 5.
 As a result, many of our students develop and refine the skills necessary to succeed in our chamber ensemble and orchestral programs.